 Some of the configuration with the SoLID spectrometer, position their target in the proximity of the entrance of the magnet.
 Simulations have been done in order to evaluate possible high radiation areas for electronics.
-An example for the possible areas of high radiation with these layouts for the experiments is shown in figure 148 (SIDIS configuration with 3He target) and figure 149 (J/Ψ configuration with H_2 target).
+An example for the possible areas of high radiation with these layouts for the experiments is shown in figure 150 (SIDIS configuration with 3He target) and figure 151 (J/Ψ configuration with H_2 target).

-More details and plots on the studies can be found in [306].
+More details and plots on the studies can be found in [311].

-(a) Energy deposited (W) per cm^3 for PVDIS configuration and Liquid Deuterium target (c) Dose equivalent (mrem) per hour after 1 hour from beam exposure for PVDIS configuration and Liquid Deuterium target
+(a) Energy deposited (W) per cm^3 for PVDIS configuration exposure for PVDIS configuration and Liquid Deuterium tarand Liquid Deuterium target

+(c) Dose equivalent (mrem) per hour after 1hour from beam get